SharonaBadloe/Traditional-and-Neural-Semantic-Role-Labeling/README.md

 ### 5.Machine learning algorithm

 The machine learning algorithm chosen for these calssification tasks was support vector machines (SVM).

-Possible ML algorithms that can be used:
-  - Log-Linear (vector based linear classification)
-  - SVM
-  - Standard polynominal kernels - Gaussian kernel
-  - CRF
-  - passive-agressive algorithm
-  -
+Based on previous research it can be seen that the most frequently used classifier is SVM.

 ### 6.Summary table for all the results generated
 ### 7. Conclusion
 ### References